Copenhagen International School: History

 In 2013, the School marked its 50th anniversary with a visit from Princess Benedikte.
+The school has closed the doors on its Hellerup and City High School campuses in December 2016 and moved to a new, architecturally renowned building in Orientkaj, Nordhavn.

 Accreditation

 Accredited by the European Council of International Schools (ECIS), the New England Association of Schools and Colleges (NEASC), and the Council of International Schools (CoIS).
 CIS is a private non-profit organization recognized by the Danish Ministry of Education.

 Faculty

 In the 2013–14 school year, there are 123 full-time and 22 part-time faculty members, made up of 45 U.S. citizens, 20 host-country nationals, and 80 third-country nationals.

 Athletics

 Copenhagen International School is also a member of the Northwest European Council of International Schools (NECIS) which organizes yearly sports tournaments throughout North West Europe, for the age groups Under 12, Under 14, Junior Varsity, and Varsity in the sports Volleyball, Basketball, Soccer, Swimming, Rugby, Softball, Tennis and Track & Field.
 Recent achievements include the Junior Varsity Boys Rugby Team winning the Rugby Championships in 2008 and 2009 and the Varsity Rugby Team winning in 2010.
 It also had the school's varsity basketball team bringing back a first-place trophy from the NECIS tournament in 2010.